 Content Marketing Degree

-Folks just starting out in marketing will want to consider an undergraduate program geared at digital marketing specifically.
+Folks just starting in marketing will want to consider an undergraduate program geared at digital marketing specifically.
 Most business schools have adapted their marketing programs to focus on the digital landscape.
-To get you started, this list outlines some of the best digital marketing degree programs by state for the students who prefer taking classes in a real-world classroom.

 There are also plenty of good online options, and it’s well worth putting in a little research to find the best fit.
 To save you some time, here are three highly recommended online degree options for prospective content marketers: